 When John (JT) Doody was a junior in high school, his mother made a deal with him: If you pass all the sections of the GED, you can start college.
-“He had always been so active and social in school and got good grades, but his best friend was killed in a bicycle accident and after that, John lost all interest,” his mother, Christine shared.
+“He had always been so active and social in school and got good grades, but his best friend was killed in a bicycle accident and after that, John lost all interest,” his mother, Christina shared.
 Soon John was going to college and hanging out with new friends.
 But in a twist of fate, after the tragic events of September 11, he was called to join the United States Marine Corps.
-“There was no talking him out of it,” Christine remembers.
+“There was no talking him out of it,” Christina remembers.

 John joined the Marines in 2005 at the age of 22 and deployed to Iraq in late January 2007.
 Over the next three months, he wrote letters to his mother about being on the front lines in Fallujah, and on March 7, he turned 24 years old.
 On his birthday he proudly told his mom by phone that he had been awarded a combat action ribbon.